PaulaPflitsch/SleepPaper_code2023/README.md

 ## Sleep_analysis
-First run "LocomotionAnalyses_SingleGroups_SD" in the folder called Sleep_deprivation.Author: William Joo\
+First run "LocomotionAnalyses_SingleGroups_SD" in the folder called Sleep_deprivation.
+Author: William Joo\
 Use the csv files to create plots with "SD_plot_standard_error".\